deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14672/index.md

 > </details>

-> The table compares the performance of BiGR's binary transcoder using different training objectives and whether or not Bernoulli denoising is used, evaluating both generative and discriminative metrics.
+> Table 2 compares the generative and discriminative performance of BiGR using different binary transcoder methods.

 {{< table-caption >}}